 Manufactured from high tensile marine grade aluminium, the LadderLink brackets do not cause premature corrosion to guttering and roof sheeting like inferior ladder brackets that do not have a protective coating.
 Over the last ten years, the SafetyLink design team has been refining their designs to ensure maximum protection, ease of install and ultimate durability.
 In 2009, SafetyLink won an award for their designs on the ABC1 programme The New Inventors for the unique energy absorbing features of their fall prevention systems.

 Sydney Anchor Points have installed thousands of ladder brackets on residential, commercial and strata properties in the Greater Sydney region.
 The experienced team of height safety experts can install LadderLink ladder brackets on tiled, steel or metal roofs.
-Sydney Anchor Points have a number of products suitable for various uses, including have wall mounted ladder brackets, extended ladder brackets, gutter protectors and fixed LadderLink ladder stabilisers.
+Sydney Anchor Points have a number of products suitable for various uses, including wall mounted ladder brackets, extended ladder brackets, gutter protectors and fixed LadderLink ladder stabilisers.

 As industry professionals, our ladder bracket installers comply with all relevant OHS legislation and regulations.
 When you book an appointment with Sydney Anchor Points, you can be sure that we will arrive on time with all of the equipment needed to get the job done safely.